 LVCF Lehigh Valley Arts & Culture Relief Fund

-The Arts & Culture Relief Fund will provide critical support to Lehigh Valley nonprofits focused on this integral element of our region’s identity and economy.
+The Arts & Culture Relief Fund provided critical support to Lehigh Valley nonprofits focused on this integral element of our region’s identity and economy.
 These organizations are woven into the fabric of our region’s life, and we need them to be here when our “new normal” begins.

-The Lehigh Valley Community Foundation has created a grant opportunity for arts and cultural organizations in the Lehigh Valley through its Lehigh Valley Arts and Culture Relief Fund (ACRF).
-This fund will support organizations whose mission is to serve the Lehigh Valley region with quality programming and/or education in art, music, cultural heritage, dance, theater, history, humanities, museums and performing arts venues.
+In 2020, Lehigh Valley Community Foundation created a grant opportunity for arts and cultural organizations in the Lehigh Valley through its Lehigh Valley Arts and Culture Relief Fund (ACRF).
+This fund supported organizations whose mission is to serve the Lehigh Valley region with quality programming and/or education in art, music, cultural heritage, dance, theater, history, humanities, museums and performing arts venues.